adomokos/climb_that_mountain/blog/2010/03/planning-meeting.md

 Do you follow the same process with your customers?

-Posted by Attila Domokos at 8:01 AM
+POSTED BY ATTILA DOMOKOS AT 8:01 AM